TIGRLab/datman/docs/datman_conf.rst

 * **LogServer**

-  * Description: The domain name or IP address of the machine that the log server (dm_log_server.py) will listen on.
+  * Description: The domain name or IP address of the machine that the log server (dm_log_server.py) will be listening on.
 This is also read by scripts that output log messages to find the log server.
 * **ServerLogDir**

   * Description: The full path to the directory where dm_log_server.py should store all logs.
-This directory should be accessible to the machine running the log server (i.e. a path local on that machine or an NFS directory mounted to it).
+This directory should be accessible to the machine running the log server (i.e. a path local to that machine or an NFS directory mounted to it).
 Only needed if LogServer is set.

 Example